How to Highlight Cell If Value Is Less Than Another Cell in Excel

 1. Using Conditional Formatting

-The conditional formatting feature is one of the most powerful tools in Excel which helps users to format their cell values with minimal effort.
+The conditional formatting feature is one of the most powerful tools in Excel, which helps users to format their cell values with minimal effort.
 Here, we have a column of values that need to be highlighted based on other cell values.
-It can be accomplished by using the conditional formattings default Less than feature or using the custom formula feature, or format cell that contain cell value options.
+It can be accomplished by using the conditional formatting default Less than feature or using the Custom Formula feature or Format cell that contain cell value options.

 1.1 Using 'Format Only Cells That Contain' Option

-In the conditions formatting window, we can use the use only cells that contains the rule directly to highlight the cell that meets our criteria.
+In the conditions formatting window, we can use only cells that contain the rule directly to highlight the cell that meets our criteria.

 Steps

-• And from these values, we need to highlight only those cells whose values are less than the value mentioned in cell H5.
+• From these values, we need to highlight only those cells whose values are less than the value mentioned in cell H5.

 Using Format Only Cells That Contain Option to excel highlight cell if value less than another cell